grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The ship was a mess.
 Percy made her way stepping over all the detritus of a working sub scattered all over every floor: tools, bedding, cans of food, cleaning supplies, scattered stacks of papers, half-unrolled charts, pencils, rags, parts, and equipment.
 For all the mess in the main decks though, the cargo hold wasn't too bad.
 Hemi's careful re-arrangement of the cargo crates earlier hand included strapping the crates against the wall, and the old cotton-web straps had mostly held.
 Only a couple of crates had broken loose.
 Gregory was using the block and tackle to move them out of the center area of the cargo hold.
 Chips had joined him, and was stowing equipment that had been shaken loose.
 She had one of the broken bicycles that had escaped from the rusty bicycle pile in her hands when she saw Percy.

 Chips's face immediately went red.
 "That's the second fucking time Percy.
 Two fucking times you almost fucking killed me now.
 You fucking surfaced the boat in a fucking storm?
-God-fucking-damn you to a cold fucking watery hell you fucking shit-faced twat."
+Fucking damn you to a cold fucking watery hell you fucking shit-faced twat."

 "Fuck you Chips!
 I'm the fucking captain of this boat.
 I have to make these calls.
 They aren't always going to be perfect or safe."